rsyslog/rsyslog/source/compatibility/v8compatibility.rst

 -  mmfields
 -  mmpstrucdata
 -  plugins/mmaudit
--  omlibdbi - will be tested soon
 -  ommongodb - larger changes still outstanding
--  ompgsql - larger chages still outstanding
+-  ompgsql
 -  plugins/omrabbitmq - not project supported
+-  plugins/omzmq3 - not project supported
+-  plugins/omhdfs (transaction support should be improved, requires sponsor)
 -  omuxsock

 In addition to bug reports, success reports are also appreciated for